How to fix the SQL Server error Cannot drop the database because it is currently in use?

 Note: Be careful to check the database backups before deleting it completely.
 Especially in important projects and production environments.

-This type of script generates the error:
+For example, this type of script generates the error:

 USE [master]; GO DROP DATABASE [DB1]; GO